-- For the workforce of entities in the value chain: forced or excessive overtime; inadequate wages; precarious work; unsafe working conditions, child or forced labour; or lack of freedom of association; - For community members: significant harm to livelihoods; or the pollution of air, land and water affecting health and livelihoods; and - For consumers, end users or others impacted by use of the organisation's products or services: health impacts from products; or the exclusion from certain technological applications of people with disabilities. - 2.
-Sources of social impact are the activities of and outputs from the organisation that actually or potentially cause or contribute to social impacts.
+- For the organisation's workforce: unsafe workplace conditions; discrimination in pay, promotion or other regards; excessively low wage levels; or lack of freedom of association; - For the workforce of entities in the value chain: forced or excessive overtime; inadequate wages; precarious work; unsafe working conditions, child or forced labour; or lack of freedom of association; - For community members: significant harm to livelihoods; or the pollution of air, land and water affecting health and livelihoods; and - For consumers, end users or others impacted by use of the organisation's products or services: health impacts from products; or the exclusion from certain technological applications of people with disabilities.

+2. Sources of social impact are the activities of and outputs from the organisation that actually or potentially cause or contribute to social impacts.
 These activities and outputs are varied, and differ, depending on each organisation.
 They could include workforce skills development, worksite safety procedures, recruitment procedures, pay processes, approaches to social dialogue, purchasing practices, franchise arrangements, land use practices, waste management, marketing and product design, market research and user testing.